Assistant professor (tenure track) / Associate professor in Chemical Engineering

 Assistant professor (tenure track): Candidates must demonstrate potential for outstanding research and teaching.
 Some years of post-graduate research and publication experience is required.
 Experience from successful external research collaborations with industry and academia, project management skills, and experience in attraction of external funding is preferred.

-Aarhus University offers talented scientists from around the world attractive career perspectives via the Science and Technology Tenure Track Program.
-Highly qualified candidates will be appointed for a period of six years with the prospect of performance-based advancement to a tenured position.
+Technical Sciences Tenure Track Aarhus University offers talented scientists from around the world attractive career perspectives via the Technical Sciences Tenure Track Programme.
+Highly qualified candidates are appointed as Assistant Professors for a period of six years with the prospect of performance- based advancement to a tenured Associate Professorship.

-The aim of the Science and Technology Tenure Track Program is to:
+The aim of the Technical Sciences Tenure Track Programme is to:

 - access to research infrastructure